What Kendall Jenner Saw on Golden Bachelor Gerry Turner’s Phone

 — zacharyreality (@zacharyreality) May 31, 2024

-However, the scenes were filmed months ago — before viewers saw Gerry choose Theresa as his fiancée.
+However, the scenes were filmed months ago — before viewers saw Gerry choose Theresa, 70, as his fiancée.

 In the clip, Kendall says, “Did you not see what I saw?
 I saw his phone.
 I’ve seen some things that I shouldn’t have seen.”